'Someone will be killed this weekend' - Gang 'war' continues in Auckland, house shot at as family sleep

 The incident happened on Mirage Place and the house that was targeted is home to a couple and their grandchildren.

-Photos provided to the Herald this morning from the scene show a bullet-riddled window and spent shell.
+Photos provided to the Herald this morning from the scene show a bullet-riddled window and a spent shotgun shell.

 A source told the Herald her brother-in-law was the person "targeted" in the incident.